 - Secondly, for a reliably good foot massage or reflexology, check out Little Bird Spa in East Hampton or Southampton.
 Little Bird Spa is not fancy, but it’s popular with locals nonetheless.
 This is a great place to relax after a day spent walking around town.

 - Thirdly, Spa 27 has been offering nail, skin, face, and body therapies in an airy, modern East Hampton space for the last decade.
 As a result, they have a dedicated following.
-Owners Anita and Albin Polkowski emphasis restorative balance and equilibrium in all of their treatments, whether you’re getting a Non-Invasive Face Lift, Infrared Light Therapy, or an exfoliating body polish.
+Owners Anita and Albin Polkowski emphasize restorative balance and equilibrium in all of their treatments, whether you’re getting a Non-Invasive Face Lift, Infrared Light Therapy, or an exfoliating body polish.

 Traditional Mom-and-Pop establishments rule the ice cream market in the Hamptons.
 You won’t find anything organic or avant-garde here unless you’re getting dessert at a local restaurant.

-Scoop du Jour is kid-friendly and also sells donuts; Bridgehampton Candy Kitchen is the place to go with friends if you’re looking to share a homestyle banana split (just be advised that it’s cash only!); and Big Olaf’s serves classic, all American combos like Moose Tracks and chocolate peanut butter ice cream in a waffle cone.
+For example, Scoop du Jour is kid-friendly and also sells donuts; Bridgehampton Candy Kitchen is the place to go with friends if you’re looking to share a homestyle banana split (just be advised that it’s cash only!); and Big Olaf’s serves classic, all American combos like Moose Tracks and chocolate peanut butter ice cream in a waffle cone.

 Other Things to Keep in Mind